rojcyk/figma-plugin-starter/README.md

-# figma-plugin-starter
+# Figma plugin starter

 Figma plugins can be very simple, or as complex you want them to be.
-This Figma plugin boilerplate is opiniated and is optimized for a feature rich and larger plugins.
+This Figma plugin boilerplate is opinionated and is optimized for a feature rich and larger plugins.
 It is heavily inspired from [viewports-client](https://github.com/rojcyk/viewports-client).

 ### Dependencies